Culture of Quebec: Media

 Quebec is dominated by French-language media, although there are a small number of English-language media centred in Montreal.
 Quebecers also have access to Canadian English-language media, as well as media from the United States, France, and elsewhere.
 Québecor Média is a significant corporate presence in Quebec media; the company also controls the large Sun Media chain across Canada.

 The major newspapers in Quebec include the broadsheets La Presse (Montreal), Le Devoir (Montreal) and Le Soleil (Quebec City), the tabloids Le Journal de Montréal (Montreal) and Le Journal de Québec (Quebec City), and the English-language broadsheet The Gazette (Montreal).
 Other smaller centres have their own newspapers, and there are also several free papers including "alternative weeklies" and daily micro-presses available in cafes and the Montreal Metro.

 A number of television networks and stations broadcast in Quebec.
 Two public broadcasters broadcast over the air in French: Radio-Canada, operated by the federal government, and Télé-Québec, operated by the provincial government.
 Two private (commercial) broadcasters broadcast over the air in French: TVA (which generally has the highest ratings of all French-language broadcasters) and Noovo.
 These Quebec television networks produce a considerable amount of their content locally, including the popular téléromans.

 The three main Canadian English networks also broadcast over the air in Quebec: public broadcaster CBC and private broadcasters CTV and Global.
 These networks provide some local content, primarily news and public affairs programming.
-Montreal's CJNT, owned by Global, is a hybrid affiliate of English language CH system and multicultural programming.
+Montreal's CJNT, owned by Rogers Sports & Media, is an affiliate of the English language Citytv network, while CFHD provides multicultural programming.

 A number of networks are only available to cable and satellite subscribers.
 Subscribers can watch a wide range of specialized French-language TV channels.
 Amongst these offerings is TV5, the international French-language network.
 Most major Canadian English-language cable and satellite networks are also available.

-Most American television networks are available in Quebec, although in some locations farther from the border they are not available over the air, but only on cable.
+Most American television networks are available in Quebec, although in some locations farther from the Canada–United States border they are not available over the air, but only on cable.
 The PBS affiliates from the neighbouring states, WETK in Burlington, Vermont, and WCFE in Plattsburgh, New York, sometimes run Quebec-specific material.